ualib/agda-algebras/inductive_definitions.rst

 .. math:: 𝖤(g,h) = \{ a : A ∣ g(a) = h(a) \}.

 Here is a list of basic observations that we will need later.
-We will reference the first observation in the list as :ref:`Obs 1 <obs-one>`, etc. [6]_
+We will reference the first observation in the list as :numref:`Obs %s <obs-one>`, etc. [6]_

 .. _obs-one: